joelazot/ansible-role-libvirt-vm/README.md

 Role Variables
 --------------
+- `libvirt_gen_cloudinit_iso`: Whether to generate a cloudinit iso.

+- `libvirt_vm_cloudinit_iso_path`: Path to the iso used for cloudinit. also used to specify the path where you want your cloudinit iso to be stored when it is created.

 - `libvirt_vm_default_console_log_dir`: The default directory in which to store VM console logs, if a VM-specific log file path is not given.
 Default is